 Here’s an assortment of recipes and tips to try for nourishing dry and chapped skin (including notes for getting rid of dark patches), and other trouble spots you may have.

 - If you have a large enough Pyrex measuring cup, place ingredients in that or a deep casserole dish of some kind will work too.
-Loosely cover the top with foil (for steam and moisture to escape).
+Arrange foil loosely over the top (for steam to escape).

 - Heat in oven at 180°F for two hours or until all ingredients are melted.

-- Stir very well then pour into heat proof jars with mouths large enough for hand to get in.
-Once cool, cover with lids and let set fully.
+- Stir very well, pour into heat proof jars with mouths large enough for hand to get in.
+Once cool, attach lids and let set fully.

 - Use as needed on trouble spots (it doesn’t take much).

-If commercial creams and balms are too harsh for sensitive skin (due to perfumes, additives, etc.), a couple quick & easy home remedies:
+If commercial products and balms are too harsh for sensitivities or allergies (due to perfumes, additives, etc.), a couple quick & easy DIY remedies:

 - Crisco Shortening (Plain)

 - Mineral or Baby Oil